The purpose of this page is to collect various material related to the

 Nicola Sartori.

-facilities for the skew-t distribution is however available
+facilities for the skew-t distribution is available

 via a set of Matlab functions